-Kwasi was elected Member of Parliament for Spelthorne in 2010 and again in 2015, this time with an increased majority.
+Kwasi was elected Member of Parliament for Spelthorne in 2010 and re-elected in 2015 and in 2017.

 Kwasi holds a doctorate in British history from the University of Cambridge and has authored several books including Ghosts of Empire, War and Gold and Thatcher’s trial.